rhai-code/instructlab-granite-images/README.md

 # InstructLab and Granite-7b-lam images

-This repository contains the Dockerfile to build a container images for the following:
+This repository contains the Dockerfile to build container images for the following:

-* The granite-7b-lab model served by llama.cpp
+* The granite-7b-lab-gguf model served by llama.cpp
-* The granite-7b-lab model served by llama.cpp with CUDA support
+* The granite-7b-lab-gguf model served by llama.cpp with CUDA support
 * InstructLab version 0.19.2
-* InstructLab version 0.19.2 with CUDA support.
+* InstructLab version 0.19.2 with CUDA support and vllm.

 For instructions on use, vist the following pages: